 Apter, Terri.
 1985.
 Why Women Don’t Have Wives: Professional Success and Motherhood.
 London, UK: Macmillan.

-Baker, Ada.
-2004.
-“Just Like Mom: Early childhood educators as attachment figures, or when a child calls his preschool teacher ‘mommy.’”
-Hed HaGan 69(1), 23-37 [in Hebrew].

-Birns, Beverly, and Niza Ben-Ner.
-1988.
-“Psychoanalysis Constructs Motherhood.”
-In Beverly Birns and Dale Hay (Eds.), The Different Faces of Motherhood (pp. 47-72).
-New York: Plenum.

-Bowlby, John.
-(1997).
-Attachment and Loss.
-New York: Basic.

-Chodorow, Nancy.
-1999.
-The Reproduction of Mothering: Psychoanalysis and the Sociology of Gender.
-Berkeley, CA: University of California Press.

-Egozi, Moses, and Reuben Feuerstein.
-1987.
-“The Theory of Mediated Learning and its Place in Teacher Education.”
-Dapim 16, 34-36 [in Hebrew].
+Friedman, Ariella.
+2007.
+“Motherhood as Reflected in Theory.”
+In Paths for Feminist Thinking: An introduction to Gender Studies, edited by Niza Yannai, Tamar Elor, Orli Lubin, and Hannah Naveh, 189-242. [in Hebrew].

 Friedman, Itzhak.
 2010.
 Parent-School Relations in Israel.
 Accessed at: http://yozma.mpage.co.il/SystemFiles/23084.pdf [in Hebrew].

-Friedman, Ariella.
-2007.
-“Motherhood as Reflected in Theory.”
-In Niza Yannai, Tamar Elor, Orli Lubin, Hannah Naveh (Eds.), Paths for Feminist Thinking: An introduction to Gender Studies (pp. 189-242) [in Hebrew].

-Fishbein, Yael.
-2010.
-“Teacher Training – Feminist Perspectives.”
-In Tzvia Walden and Esther Herzog (Eds.), On the Backs of Teachers: Power and Gender in Education. (pp. 3-95) Jerusalem: Carmel [in Hebrew].

 Frisch, Yechiel.
 2012.
 The Kindergarten Teacher as a Kindergarten Principal and as an Educational Leader.
 Haifa, Israel: Sha’anan [in Hebrew].

 Galili, Iris.
 2020a.
 “Professional Challenges to Women as Educators and as Mothers.”
 Journal of the Motherhood Initiative for Research and Community Involvement 11(1): 173-189.

 Galili, Iris.
 2020b.
 “The Gender Challenge for Women as Educators and Mothers.”
-Researching@Early Childhood, Journal of Levinsky College of Education 10, 28-59 [in Hebrew].
+Researching@Early Childhood, Journal of Levinsky College of Education 10: 28-59 [in Hebrew].

-Herzog, Chana.
-2002.
-“At the Start of a Feminist Perspective on Teachers in Israel.”
-In Michal Zellermeier and Penina Peri (Eds.), Teachers in Israel: A Feminist Perspective (pp. 11-14).
-Tel Aviv: HaKibbutz Hameuchad [in Hebrew].

 Gee, James Paul.
 2001.
 “Identity as an Analytic Lens for Research in Education.”
 Review of Research in Education 25: 99-125.

 Gilligan, Carol.
 1992.
 “The Harmonics of Relationship.”
-In Lyn Mikel Brown and Carol Gilligan (Eds.), Meeting at the Crossroads: Women’s Psychology and Girl’s Development (pp. 18-41).
+In Meeting at the Crossroads: Women’s Psychology and Girl’s Development, edited by Lyn Mikel Brown and Carol Gilligan, 18-41.
 Cambridge, MA: Harvard University Press.

 Grumet, Madeleine.
 1997.
 Women in the Curriculum.
 Baltimore, MD: National Center for Curriculum Transformation Resources on Women.